List of countries by federal system: Cameroon

 The Federal Republic of Cameroon operated between 1961 and 1972.

 Colombia

 The United States of Colombia operated between 1863 and 1886.

 Czechoslovakia

-Czechoslovakia, until the Czech Republic and the Slovak Republic separated in 1993.
+The Czechoslovak Socialist Republic from 1969 to 1990 and then the Czech and Slovak Federative Republic, until the Czech Republic and the Slovak Republic separated in 1993.

 France

 During the French Revolution, especially in 1793, "federalism" had an entirely different meaning.
 It was a political movement to weaken the central government in Paris by devolving power to the provinces.

 Tanzania

 The United Republic of Tanzania, formerly the United Republic of Tanganyika and Zanzibar, was the union of Tanganyika and Zanzibar, and maintained a two-part federal system.
 Currently it is a unitary state with Zanzibar retaining a degree of autonomy as a federated state.

 Yugoslavia

 The Federal Republic of Yugoslavia, from 1992 to 2003 was a federal state until it became a confederation titled the State Union of Serbia and Montenegro.
 This confederation expired 2006 as Montenegro declared its independence.

 Emirate system

 United Arab Emirates

-The UAE is a federal absolute monarchy of the six ruling families of the United Arab Emirates with Emir of each Emirate being an absolute monarch and the Emir of Abu Dhabi being also the President of the UAE.
+The United Arab Emirates is a federal semi-constitutional monarchy of seven emirates.
+Each emirate is an absolute monarchy headed by a ruler from the six ruling families of the United Arab Emirates.
+The president of the United Arab Emirates is elected by the Federal Supreme Council, a body formed of the rulers of each emirate.
+The ruler of Abu Dhabi is de facto elected as the president of the United Arab Emirates, while the office of vice president and prime minister de facto held by the ruling family of Dubai.